Best Graphic Design Tools for Freelancers 2026: 8 Picks Tested & Ranked

 Pros:

-• Best choice for UI/UX work
+• Best-in-class for UI/UX work

 • Real-time collaboration is genuinely smooth

-• Browser-based with no installation headaches
+• Browser-based means no install headaches

 Cons:

-• Not designed for print work
+• Not ideal for print design work

 • Offline capability is still limited